Kelechi-uo/Darey.io_PBL_DevOps/Project_2.md

     mysql> exit

 Now you can create a PHP script that will connect to MySQL and query for your content.
 Create a new PHP file in your custom web root directory using your preferred editor.
-We’ll use vi for that:
+We’ll use nano editor for that:

     nano /var/www/projectLEMP/todo_list.php